fbpx

 Minimise the Risk of Disputes

-Each accommodation has its own specific amenities and services, and sometimes travellers think that all properties should have the same.
-Putting all the essential points, the terms and conditions, and the liability of both parties into the contract will reduce misunderstanding and bring greater transparency between you and your guests.
-So, if a visitor expects a service that is not available at your rental, the agreement will come in handy and cut off the future conflicts and arguments.
+So, if a visitor expects a service that is not available at your rental, the agreement will come in handy and cut off future conflicts and arguments.
 In addition, this document will keep you and your guests on the same page and improve the guest experience.

 Make a Claim